Trying to decide between the .223 Remington/5.56x45mm NATO and 6.5 Grendel cartridges? Here’s what you need to know about them.

 I think most shooters and hunters, but especially those who like using Modern Sporting Rifles, probably agree that the .223 Remington/5.56x45mm NATO are effective cartridges in certain situations.
 At the same time, the shortcomings of those cartridges are also very apparent to many people.
 This has led to the development of cartridges like the 6.5 Grendel that are designed to improve upon the performance of the .223/5.56, but still function in an AR-platform.

 The AR-platform is currently one of the most popular firearms in the United States and is widely used by gun owners.
-That’s not surprising because the AR-platform is offers many inherent advantages for hunters and shooters.
-This has helped spur continued improvements the the AR-15 platform itself.
+That’s not surprising because the AR-platform offers many inherent advantages for hunters and shooters.
+This has helped spur continued improvements to the AR-15 platform itself.

 The popularity of the AR-15 has also resulted in the development of additional cartridges that offer distinct advantages over the .223/5.56 cartridge while also still functioning in an AR-15.
 The 6.5 Grendel is currently one of the most widely used of those cartridges.
 As good as it is though, the 6.5 Grendel is not perfect and there are some downsides to using it.